 - If drive wheels are moving, stop the engine and adjust the FSC neutral stop by adjusting the FSC actuator clevis (see Neutral Function Adjustment photo for clevis location).
 If the drive wheels are moving backward, remove the cotter pin and clevis pin and screw the clevis forward.
 If the drive wheels are moving forward, screw the clevis backward.
 Restart the engine and check for wheel movement (several "trial and error" adjustments may be required).
 At this point it may not be possible to adjust both wheels stationary since the differential adjustment has not been made.
 (This is covered by the Straight Ground Travel Adjustment - Step 4.)
-In this case, the neutral adjustment should be made for one wheel stationary and the other moving forward slightly. - Check and adjust the neutral safety switch for closure and function with the FSC in neutral (the engine will not start when the switch is open).
-Use panel nuts on the switch body to adjust switch position for closure in neutral.
+In this case, the neutral adjustment should be made for one wheel stationary and the other moving forward slightly. - 4.
+Check and adjust the neutral safety switch for closure and function with the FSC in neutral (the engine will not start when the switch is open).
+Slight adjustments can be made by carefully bending the leaf switch up or down as needed.
 Refer to adjustment description for Safety Switches in this section.